Last Updated on June 2, 2023 by The Filtery

 Pottery Barn is trusted by lots of parents to create beds that are not only safe, but also cute and fun.
 They have a lot of bunk beds, loft beds, and trundle beds to choose from—even a treehouse and a castle!

-Their beds go through a variety of third party testing for things like lead, anti-tipping, edges that are too sharp, places for fingers to get stuck, and more.
-Most of their bunk beds are GREENGUARD Gold certified and many of them are Fair Trade Certified as well.
+• Third party tested for things like lead, anti-tipping, edges that are too sharp, places for fingers to get stuck, and more.

 11. Avocado